voostindie/vincents-productivity-suite-for-alfred/README.md

 **Update October 2020**: This is version 3.0 of this tool.
 A little over one year since version 2.0 from August 2019!
 The biggest change on the outside is that commands are now grouped by the type of entity instead of by the plugin that provides them.
 That seems like a small change, but actually it makes the naming of the commands much more reasonable.
 Internally a lot has changed as well.
 There's now a much better decoupling of plugin classes from each other.
 There's more reuse between plugins, and plugins require less code.
 But, the configuration file hasn't actually changed.

+**A note on the code**: I'm not particularly proud of the code in this project.
+True Rubyists probably will avert their eyes in disgust.
+Unit tests are also seriously lacking.
+But hey, I've been running this tool for several years now day in day out, and it gets the job done!

 ## So, what's this all about?

 This is a command-line interface (CLI) as well as an [Alfred](https://www.alfredapp.com) workflow on top of a set of Ruby scripts that make my daily computer work a lot more efficient.
 So, yes it's macOS only, and specifically it works with: